DaniSomoza/jumper-challenge/README.md

 - A complete fullstack authentication flow using **Sign-In With Ethereum (SIWE)**.
 - Secure backend authentication using stateless JWT sessions stored in cookies.
 - ERC20 token balances fetching with multiple data providers.
+- Leaderboard bonus feature.
 - Full test coverage in the backend.
+- tests in the frontend.
-- Functional and clean frontend architecture.
+- Functional and clean frontend and backend architecture.

 ---